6 minute read

 Which Is Better?

-This brings an interesting question.
-As we develop more agents, which case is better to optimize for?
+This raises an interesting point.
+As agent development progresses, which case is better to optimize for?

 This brings in an interesting question.
-We are trending towards the direction of having a multitude of agents with different strengths.
+This trend is moving towards the direction of having a multitude of agents with different strengths.
 At some point, the diversity of agents will likely make the try forever approach eventually succeed in most cases and be worth the effort.
 This is an interesting avenue of innovation and possibility.

 Some Examples

 When are some cases where this might be useful?
-Here are some tips from my personal experience.
-Please note this is no way quantitative (hope to try providing some quantitative results in a future post) and I’d love to hear opinions about these.
+Here are some tips from practical examples.
+Note that this is not quantitative (future posts may provide quantitative results) and feedback is welcome.

 Fixing Unit Tests

 These types of problems are very easy to verify.
 Tests can be verified in a semi-automated way by simply running them.
 They still need to be manually reviewed for correctness and sometimes tweaked.
-You can introduce variety by randomly picking some sample code changes with test cases, making the try forever case also more favorable.
+Variety can be introduced by randomly picking some sample code changes with test cases, making the try forever case also more favorable.

 Oncall Troubleshooting